-Common oven problems include temperature issues and the appliance failing to turn on at all.
+Common oven problems include temperature issues or failure to turn on at all.
 If your oven is getting far too hot or not hot enough, it could be due to thermostat problems or another fault.
-Whether you have an electric or gas oven, safety is always a concern.
+Whether you have an electric, safety is always a concern.
 This is why repairs should always be performed by a trained oven repair professional.
+Even though you shouldn’t try to do oven repairs on your own, there are some things you can check to help your technician diagnose the problem.

 A simple reason for this can be food residue.
 Always check for any kind of residue before you start baking.